Dr Jiabao He

 - Metabolic function.
 Magnetic Resonance Spectroscopy (MRS) is a valuable tool in assessing tissue chemical composition and metabolic function.
 Chemical Shift Imaging (CSI) is a three dimensional version of MRS, allowing spatially resolved chemical detection.
 Jiabao has experience in 1H and 31P MRS and CSI.

 The aim of the methodology development program is to integrate vascular function, tissue microstructure and metabolic function techniques to reveal physiology and pathophysiology via a system medicine approach.

 Jiabao's current research focuses on breast cancer imaging to support the area of research excellence of women’s health in Aberdeen.
 The research programme is underpinned by highly sought after specialist MR methodology only deliverable by handful of centres worldwide.
 In this sense, the philosophy, governing investment planning, is to focus on a small number of areas to the level of world class standard.

 This research programme is supported by harmonisation between flexibility in methodology innovation and rigidity in clinical studies.
-The MR VIP group has already demonstrated the ability of identifying critical clinical questions, developing novel MR methodologies, source research funding, organising clinical trials and publication of research findings.
+The Cancer Imaging Group (CIG) has already demonstrated the ability of identifying critical clinical questions, developing novel MR methodologies, source research funding, organising clinical trials and publication of research findings.

-The MR VIP group takes great pride in quality standards and guarantees the data quality produced by the group.
-The MR VIP operates on a merit based system, with a culture of openness, fairness and respect of private ownership.
+The Cancer Imaging Group (CIG) takes great pride in quality standards and guarantees the data quality produced by the group.
+The CIG operates on a merit based system, with a culture of openness, fairness and respect of private ownership.
 The group is constantly seeking collaborators with a long term research focus and mission.

 - Prof David Lurie (Head of Fast Field Cycling Laboratory, University of Aberdeen)